top of page

 Mindfulness practice can help us be more open to new experiences, but unlike a leap of faith, mindful based stress reduction IS evidence-based.

-MBSR is backed by a wealth of research that shows how effective
+MBSR is backed by a wealth of research that shows how effective it is.

 Mindfulness is an effective treatment for psychological conditions such as anxiety and depression (Khoury, 2013), and it is beneficial in managing chronic pain conditions (Anheyer, 2017).